Skip to Content

 In general, plant banana pepper seeds indoors about 4-6 weeks before your last frost date.
 This varies widely based on your location, so be sure you know your last frost date.

-As an example, here in New England, we usually plant banana pepper seeds around March 15th.
+As an example, here in Southern New England, we usually plant banana pepper seeds in late March.
 The plants grow indoors for about 6 weeks before beginning the transition to outside.

 How to plant banana pepper seeds

-Once you are ready to plant, follow these easy steps to plant your seeds.
-We like to use seed starter mix for sprouting seeds, but you can use regular potting soil too.
+Once you are ready to plant, follow these easy steps to sow your seeds.
+You can use a seed starter mix, or regular potting soil.

-1. Fill seedling containers with soil.
-Start by filling your seed containers with pre-moistened soil.
+2. Fill containers with soil.
+Fill your seed containers with pre-moistened soil.
 Just add a bit of water to the soil and mix it thoroughly.
-Then, fill up your seed cells to the top, packing down gently.
+Then, fill up your pots to the top, packing down gently.

-2. Make a hole in the soil.
-Using a pencil tip, make a hole about 1/4″ deep in the soil of each seed cell.
-Banana pepper seeds are usually on the large side for peppers, so 1/4″ is the perfect depth.
+3. Make a hole in the soil.
+Using a pencil, make a hole about ¼” deep in the soil of each seed cell.
+Banana pepper seeds are usually on the large side for peppers, so ¼” is the perfect depth.

-3. Drop 1-2 seeds in each hole.
-I like to plant 2 seeds to ensure at least one of them germinates.
+4. Drop 1-2 seeds in each hole.
+I like to plant 2 (or more) seeds to ensure at least one of them germinates.

-4. Cover the seeds and water.
-Cover up each seed with the surrounding soil so that it is planted at the 1/4″ depth.
-Use a spray bottle to gently moisten the soil surface and the planted seeds.
+5. Cover the seeds and water.
+Cover up each seed with the surrounding soil so that it is planted at the ¼” depth.
+Use a spray bottle to gently moisten the soil surrounding the seeds.

 Tip: If you don’t have a spray bottle, make sure you water gently to avoid disturbing the seed’s location.